How to Sell a House By Owner in Louisiana: A Pelican State FSBO Guide

 Cons of selling a house by owner

-- In addition, Johnson notes that a lot of homeowners in Louisiana have an inaccurate impression of what their house is worth, and they don’t know the market.
+- You may price your home inaccurately.
+Johnson notes that a lot of homeowners in Louisiana have an inaccurate impression of what their house is worth, and they don’t know the market.
 That often causes them to settle for much less in a sale.
+On the flip side, you may be tempted to price too high and risk leaving your property sitting on the market too long.

-- Also, Johnson explains that even if you list the house for sale right and get an offer, an FSBO seller has no way of vetting the buyer, and they may not be qualified to purchase your home.
+- You may not effectively screen potential buyers.
+Johnson explains that even if you list the house for sale right and get an offer, an FSBO seller has no way of vetting the buyer, and they may not be qualified to purchase your home.
 That’ll jeopardize your sale.

 - You’ll still have selling costs, which may include transfer taxes and settlement fees.
 Not having agent representation could also lead to paying more in seller concessions.

-- Without the help of an agent to guide you through the disclosure process, you may put yourself at legal risk to be held liable for potential future problems with your home.
+- You may put yourself at legal risk.
+Without the help of an agent to guide you through the disclosure process, you may be held liable for potential future problems with your home.

 In spite of the cons, we’ll help you navigate the challenges of FSBO if you’re committed to selling your Louisiana house without agent assistance.
 For some, selling a home FSBO is a challenge worth accepting, and success can be measured in more ways than one.